 When will my field education end?

-We expect that most students will finish their field education hours by April 23 in 2021 and April 22 in 2022.
+We expect that most students will finish their field education hours April 22 in 2022.
 Some agencies may require additional hours or have a later end date.

 How many field hours will be required to in order to graduate?